Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 {% endtab %}
 {% endtabs %}

 Alternately, another of the class's constructor can be used to create a scope object using the encoded decision scope.
-The encoded scope can also be read directly from the decision on Experience Platform UI.
+The encoded scope can also be read directly from the decision on the Experience Platform UI.

 {% tabs %}
 {% tab title="Android" %}